deepdoctection/deepdoctection/README.md

 For more installation options check [**this**](https://deepdoctection.readthedocs.io/en/latest/manual/install.html) site.

-If you do not work on Linux, one easy way to fulfill the requirements is to use the Docker image.
+If you do not work on Linux or macOS, one easy way to fulfill the requirements is to use the Docker image.
 A [Dockerfile](./docker/TF/Dockerfile) is provided, please follow the official instructions on how to use it.